Richard-m-j/Scoobie/README.md

 npm start
 ```

-The frontend will open at [http://localhost:3000](http://localhost:3000) and proxy API calls to the backend at [http://localhost:5000](http://localhost:5000).
+The frontend will open at [http://localhost:3000](http://localhost:3000) and proxy API calls to the